jegj/ansible-role-pgagent/README.md

 1) Install [pgAgent](https://www.pgadmin.org/docs/pgadmin4/development/pgagent.html) package.
 2) Create the postgres extension on the target database.
 3) Create a configuration file for the target database.
-4) Start pgAgent systemd unit for a target database server.
+4) Start a local pgAgent systemd unit for a target database server.

 On a Debian/Ubuntu system.